CodingItWrong/reactnativetesting.io/src/pages/reactadvanced22/index.md

 ## You're Ready!

-If you reached this point and everything is working, congratulations: you are ready for the workshop!
+If you reached this point and were able to see both the test output and the running app, congratulations: you are ready for the workshop!
 On Friday, October 28th in the workshop we will take it from here.
 See you then!

 <Contact />